bioinformatics-hub-ke/BOSS-miniprojects/README.md

 - How easy are they to set-up?
 Here, we are interested in tools that can easily be set up in a lab without very experience system administrators
 - Explore the role of research data management policies in guiding the implementation of these tools.

+Comment on this [issue](https://github.com/bioinformatics-hub-ke/BOSS-miniprojects/issues/4) to take part in this project

 ## Project Leads
 The project leads of each project are partners of BHKi and OpenScienceKe.